hytebyte32/SSM-PPO/README.md

 - Implement demos for classic control environments (Acrobot, Mountain Car, and Pendulum)
 - Implement demos for box2d (bipedal walker, car racing, lunar lander)
 - Implement demos for MuJoCo environments
+- Convert everything into C and cuda kernels for more efficient scan

 ---